Interview

 Thanks to you, Coremix celebrated its 2025th anniversary on June 6, 14.

-We asked President and CEO Nobuhiko Horie about his thoughts on the company and its employees at this turning point.
+We asked President and CEO Nobuhiko Horie about his thoughts on the company and its employees a quarter century after its founding.

-• Nobuhiko HorieBorn in Kumamoto City in 1955.
-After graduating from the Faculty of Law at Waseda University, he joined Shueisha in 79.
-As an editor of "Weekly Shonen Jump," he worked with Hara Tetsuo and Hojo Tsukasa to create many popular works, including "Fist of the North Star" and "City Hunter."
-After becoming the magazine's fifth editor-in-chief in 93, he set a new record for circulation, at 5 million copies.
-After leaving the company in 653, he founded Core Mix Co., Ltd. with Hara Tetsuo, Hojo Tsukasa, and Tsujihara Ryuji, and launched "Weekly Comic Bunch."
-He served as editor-in-chief until 2000.
-In the same year, he founded North Stars Pictures Co., Ltd. for the purpose of content management (merged with Core Mix in April 04).
-In 20, he opened "Cafe Zenon" in Kichijoji (changing the name and business format to "Gallery Zenon" in 4).
-In 09, "Monthly Comic Zenon" was launched.
-He served as editor-in-chief until 24.
-In 10, he founded Jizoya Co., Ltd. In 13, she founded the all-female opera company "Oclock Kumamoto Opera Company".
-In 11, she opened "Kumamoto Manga Arts", a facility in the city that houses a theater that serves as the company's base and a gallery that exhibits original manga drawings.
-She is also active as an original author under the pen name Kitahara Seibou.
+Nobuhiko HorieBorn in Kumamoto City in 1955.
+After graduating from Waseda University's Faculty of Law, he joined Shueisha in 1979.
+As an editor for "Weekly Shonen Jump," he worked with Tetsuo Hara and Tsukasa Hojo to create many popular works such as "Fist of the North Star" and "City Hunter."
+In 1993, he became the 5th editor-in-chief of the magazine, setting a record high circulation of 653 million copies.
+After leaving the company in 2000, he co-founded Coamix Co., Ltd. with Tetsuo Hara, Tsukasa Hojo, and Ryuji Tsugihara, and launched "Weekly Comic Bunch," serving as editor-in-chief until 2004.
+In the same year, he established North Stars Pictures Co., Ltd. for content management purposes (merged with Coamix in April 2020).
+In 2009, he opened "Cafe Zenon" in Kichijoji (renamed and changed to "Gallery Zenon" in 2024).
+In 2010, he launched "Monthly Comic Zenon," serving as editor-in-chief until 2013.
+In 2011, he established Jizoya Co., Ltd. In 1920, she founded the all-female opera company "O'Clock Kumamoto Opera Company."
+In 1924, she opened "Kumamoto Manga Arts," a facility in the city that houses the company's theater and a gallery exhibiting original manga artwork.
+In 1925, she received the 4th Kumamoto Nichinichi Shimbun Manga Culture Award for her contributions to the development of manga culture.
+In March 1926, she was awarded the Medal of Honor with Dark Blue Ribbon.
+She also works as a writer under the pen name Kitahara Seibo.

 A company is a public institution.
 Employees are craftsmen.